syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 		Public Sub New()
 			OrdersListDetails = New OrderInfoRepository().GetListOrdersDetails(200)
 		End Sub
-  Public BindingList And lt
-  Private OrderInfo And gt
-  Private Function GetListOrdersDetails(ByVal count As Integer) As [Private]
+  Public Function GetListOrdersDetails(ByVal count As Integer) As BindingList(Of OrderInfo)
-			BindingList And lt
-			OrderInfo And gt
-			ordersDetails = New BindingList And lt
+			Dim ordersDetails As New BindingList(Of OrderInfo)()
-			OrderInfo And gt
-			()
 			For i As Integer = 10000 To count + 10000 - 1
 				ordersDetails.Add(GetOrder(i))
 			Next i